kieron-dev/kieron-dev.github.io/_posts/2018-11-01-birdpedia-with-tdd-2.md

 birds by sending POST requests to /birds, and finally verify that a GET to /birds returns a JSON list of the added birds.

+This may seem very much like the end-to-end test written in the previous post, but we're removing the complexities of the front-end application for this system test and driving the back-end directly using its REST API.

 We'll be using [ginkgo](https://github.com/onsi/ginkgo) and [gomega](https://github.com/onsi/gomega) again for the back-end testing. `go get` the packages if you haven't already from the end-to-end test, then we'll